 Other devices can now connect to the hosted network using the password given in step 1.
 But still they can not use the Internet over this network.
 To enable the internet sharing use “Internet Connection Sharing” option.

-Stop Internet Connection with Other Devices in Windows 10
+3. Stop sharing Internet Connection with Other Devices in Windows 10

 Windows 10 also allows its users to stop the connectivity of the WiFi with the other devices.
 Just type the below command to stop the network.